CognitiveScale/cortex-certifai-examples/notebooks/patient_readmission/README.md

 # Patient Readmission example

+This example uses a kaggle dataset [Diabetes 130 US hospitals for years 1999-2008](https://www.kaggle.com/brandao/diabetes) where the task is to predict whether a patient will be readmitted to hospital after being discharged.

-This example shows how to explain models using Certifai in a notebook.
+This example first shows how to explain models using Certifai in a notebook.
 It then shows how to scan the same models for their trust scores (fairness, explainability and robustness).

 ## Certifai Scanning in a Notebook